fimselamse/fimselamse.github.io/_posts/2023-03-21-drop-the-car.markdown

 The enchanting city of San Francisco, known for its iconic Golden Gate Bridge, vibrant culture, and booming tech scene, is grappling with a disturbing trend: a sharp rise in thefts.
 A data-driven inquery reveals the extent of this crisis, offering a vivid snapshot of the situation through a series of static and interactive plots.

+The data used in this article is provided by the San Francisco Police Departmen (SFPD), and consists of all the reported crimes ranging from 2008 to 2018, and contains details about the crime such as location, type of crime and time of incident.

 ### A Troubling Timeline - The Escalating Number of Thefts

 The first plot in our exploration is a timeseries visualization, which tracks the daily number of thefts in San Francisco in the 10-year period between 2008 and 2018.
 The graph paints a startling picture, as it shows a consistent upward trend in incidents of theft.